davidka/portfolio/src/content/jobs/Freelancer/index.md

 url: 'https://davidhahn.software'
 ---

+- Development of a decentralized social network for DASH Core Group, based on the Dash Blockchain.
+Used technologies: JavaScript, React / Redux
 - Conceptual design and development of a modular cross-platform desktop application for configuration, dosing and programming of household appliance machines.
 Used technologies: TypeScript, React / Redux, ElectronJS, Git, Gitlab CI, Docker